July 1, 2020

 But are there potentially negative effects of the trend towards flexible working?
-A new study by Nespresso Professional which surveyed over 7,500 employees around the world, revealed some interesting answers.
+A study by Nespresso Professional which surveyed over 7,500 employees around the world, revealed some interesting answers.
 The research found that nearly 20 percent of all employees (and 25 percent of millennials) felt that flexible working was contributing to feelings of loneliness.
 Furthermore, nearly half of those surveyed felt that the use of technology such as video conferencing had negative effects on their social connections with colleagues.

 A fifth of all employees feel that flexible working contributes to feelings of loneliness